terefang/rpg-srds/SRD_Bare_Bones_Lite_d100.md

 * Stress Pool -- a number of points equal to (De) are recovered
 * Doubt Pool -- a number of points equal to (Tr) are recovered

+You can take a max of 2 short rests per day.

 *Long Rest* -- is an extended period of at least 8 hours, during which only sleep or light activity is performed (as per short rest), or standing watch max 1 hour.
 If the rest is interrupted, it is needed to begin anew for any benefit.